State Dining Room of the White House: 1902 Roosevelt renovation

 To furnish the room, Stanford White designed William and Mary oak armchairs with caned backs and Queen Anne style mahogany side chairs.
 The chairs were then manufactured by the A. H. Davenport and Company of Boston.
 Based on furniture in his own home, he also designed two small and one large mahogany side tables with marble tops and carved wooden eagle pedestals.
 All these pieces of furniture were manufactured by A. H. Davenport and Company of Boston.
 Large, heavy Chiavari chairs were also used in the room.

 A silver-plated chandelier and eight, silver-plated, six-branch wall sconces were designed by McKim and manufactured and installed by Edward F. Caldwell & Co.
 The chandelier was of a unique design, as it contained no glass or crystal.
 Instead, it consisted of individual candelabra, each supported by curved piping (a gooseneck).
 Each gooseneck was attached to the central body, and the entire chandelier hung from the ceiling by a chain.
 The chandelier proved 6 in too wide, and had to be taken down and altered.
 What other furnishings were needed were drawn from the pre-1902 items in the room.

-Limited changed were made to the State Dining Room after the Roosevelt renovation.
+Limited changes were made to the State Dining Room after the Roosevelt renovation.
 First Lady Ellen Axson Wilson had the taxidermied heads removed in March 1913, shortly after occupying the White House.
 Ellen Wilson died in August 1914.
 President Woodrow Wilson then married Edith Bolling Galt in December 1915.
 Mrs. Wilson disliked the two square tables in the State Dining Room, and had them removed in favor of a round table (capable of seating 14 to 16 people) which she found in the White House kitchen.
 Mrs. Wilson also had the drapes replaced and chairs reupholstered.